 While 8 years ago the majority of my time and money was spent on Etsy and clothing, now the majority of my time and money is spent on Discogs and vinyl.
 In the last couple years in particular, my record collection has grown almost exponentially, with new additions basically consisting of groups that make my mood and/or rabbit holes I’ve gone down that month quite obvious and traceable.
-And, since I basically missed the 80s and 90s while, let’s saying, being sequestered in the east wing, my purchasing trends often reflect the recent deaths of musicians who were active during that period and who I’m unfortunately just discovering.
+And, since I basically missed the 80s and 90s while, let’s say, being sequestered in the east wing, my purchasing trends often reflect the recent deaths of musicians who were active during that period and who I’m unfortunately just discovering.

 So, since I’m enjoying keeping track of the books I’ve been reading throughout the year, I thought I’d add this page to do the same for the vinyl I’ve recently collected and am listening to on repeat.
-Since the list could get embarrassingly long if I just listed everything I’ve bought in the year, I’ll keep it to the Last 5 I’ve got and the Top 5 currently on my turntable, complete with links to their Discogs page (for the particular pressing I own).
+Since the list could get embarrassingly long if I just listed everything I’ve bought in the year,* I’ll keep it to the Last 5 I’ve got and the Top 5 currently on my turntable, complete with links to their Discogs page (for the particular pressing I own).
 As with the books, I’ll bold any that I recommend.
 Just a warning that it’ll likely be all of them, as I do a lot of research before I buy.
 At the bottom is also a list of my Top Wanted vinyl – if you’re a digger and stumble upon copies of these, please let me know!

 - Björk - Volta (One Little Indian, 2008 reissue) (Finally snagged a regularly-priced DMM reissue of this album, which is the tour we saw the magical creature that is Björk on.
 Some of the most interesting vinyl packaging I’ve seen too [though I totes ripped the front sticker immediately…].)